s4wave/spacewave/README.md

    - genji: genjidb (based on kvtx)
    - mysql: mysql-compatible protocol (based on go-mysql-server)
  - volume: management of a storage backend
- - world: scene graph based multi-source information compositing
+ - world: graph database of object references w/ multi-source compositing
+   - block: block graph implementation of world graph

 Each of the top-level directories contains a declaration of a data structure interface, with higher-level data structures implemented on top of the declared